HIGHLIGHTS-Hong Kong on edge as violence intensifies

 - 21:51 p.m.
 (1351 GMT) on Tuesday: Clashes at Hong Kong’s Chinese University brought part of a major highway besides it to come to a halt after protesters hurled debris from a bridge.

-- 1535 GMT Tuesday: Police say they have used “minimum necessary force” as the situation in Chinese University deteriorates with rioters throwing bricks and petrol bombs, as well as firing arrows and a signal flare at police.
+- 1535 GMT Tuesday: Police say they have used “minimum necessary force” at the university with rioters throwing bricks, petrol bombs and other projectiles.

-- 1559 GMT Tuesday: Taiwan’s ruling Democratic Progressive Party (DPP) says in a statement that Hong Kong’s government has made the city “the shame of Asia” and a police city.
+- 1559 GMT Tuesday: Taiwan’s ruling Democratic Progressive Party says Hong Kong’s government has made the city “the shame of Asia” and a police city.

-- 2025 GMT Tuesday: Broadcaster RTHK says the European Union called on all sides to show restraint and said a swift end to violence was paramount.
+- 2025 GMT Tuesday: Broadcaster RTHK says the European Union called on all sides to show restraint.

-- 2313 GMT Tuesday: Transport Department says a total of 220 sets of damaged traffic lights are under urgent repair in various districts.

-- 0035 GMT Wednesday: The Education Bureau says parents may decide whether their children go to school with some major transport routes seriously affected.
+- 0035 GMT Wednesday: The Education Bureau says parents may decide whether their children go to school.
 It later announces all schools to shut on Thursday.

-- 0037 GMT Wednesday: Legal team will help Chinese University file an injunction to stop police from entering the campus and use lethal weapons without university permission.
+- 0037 GMT Wednesday: Legal team will help Chinese University file an injunction to stop police from entering the campus and using lethal weapons without university permission.

 - 0049 GMT Wednesday: RTHK says police have moved in to dismantle barricades at Mong Kok and Kowloon Tong.